HoiJean/djangoforbeginners-book/manuscript/ch2.md

 ]
 ~~~~~~~~

 On the top line we import `path` from Django to power our `urlpattern` and on the next line we import our views.
+The period used here `from . import views` means reference the current directory, which is our `pages` app containing both `views.py` and `urls.py`.
 Our urlpattern has three parts:

 * a Python regular expression for the empty string `''`
 * specify the view which is called `homePageView`
 * add an optional url name of `'home'`

-In other words, if the user requests a page at `/` then use the view called `homePageView`.
+In other words, if the user requests the homepage, represented by the empty string `''` then use the view called `homePageView`.

 We're _almost_ done.
 The last step is to configure our project-level `urls.py` file too.
 Remember that it's common to have multiple apps within a single Django project, so they each need their own route.